GabrielleC-J/project3_cse701/README.md

 This python script is used to choose 4 random big numbers: 2 positive and 2 negative integers.
 Currently the script picks two positive numbers in the range [0, $2^{1024}$] and two negative numbers in the range[$-2^{1024}$, 0).
 The four integers will be used to calculate the results for the tests (stated above) for addition, subtraction, multiplication, division and the comparison operators.

+This script writes all of the output to a file called test_input.txt in the same directory from which it is run.

 The order and structure of the numbers and results can be found under the input file section below.

 ### Input file - test_input.txt
-The input file test_input.txt will be read by the c++ test file to read the 4 random integers and the results of the operations found using the python script.
+The input file test_input.txt will be read in the big_int_test.cpp file.
+This file contains the 4 random integers and the results of the operations found using the python script.
 All the results will contain either a + or a - sign as they will be compared with the printing output of the big integer which contains the sign.
 Note that the 2 positive integers in the 1st line do not need the sign, but can have it.
 The file will contain 6 lines:

 1. The 4 random integers (pos_1, pos_2, neg_1, neg_2)
 2. Sum solutions